mlange-42/Ark.jl/docs/src/manual/world.md

 This may seem usual, but it allows Ark to leverage Julia's compile-time programming features for the best performance.

+## World reset

+Ark's primary goal is to empower high-performance simulation models.
+In this domain, it is common to run large numbers of simulations, whether to explore model stochasticity, perform calibration, or for optimization purposes.

+To maximize efficiency, Ark provides a [reset!](@ref) function that resets a simulation world for subsequent reuse.
+This significantly accelerates model initialization by reusing already allocated memory and avoiding costly reallocation.

 ## World functionality

 You will see that almost all methods in Ark's API take a World as their first argument.